 Ruth Jones' version of Jacques still comes out of this being as difficult to dislike as the real Hattie was.Chris Hallam, Movie Muser, 24th January 2011

-A terrific biopic of the 'Carry On' actress blows the cobwebs off the Sixties.John Walsh, The Independent on Sunday, 23rd January 2011
+A terrific biopic of the 'Carry On' actress blows the cobwebs off the Sixties.John Walsh, The Independent, 23rd January 2011

 Has there ever been a more passive and diffident Englishman than John Le Mesurier?
 Last time he was dramatised was in a film about his best friend Tony Hancock, in which he stood politely by as Hancock ran off with Le Mesurier's third wife.
 Now he turns up in Hattie (BBC4) as Hattie Jacques's cuckolded husband (she was his second wife).
 Jacques - played in an exceptional performance by Ruth Jones - took in her used-car salesman lover as a lodger, and maintained a secret affair by the cunning means of slipping upstairs during the middle of the night.
 The scene in which she was finally discovered by Le Mesurier (a perfectly cast Robert Bathurst) in bed with her lover was a vision of tragicomic poignancy.
 He apologised for intruding and explained with consummate resignation that he was looking for his book - a James Bond novel.
 Seldom has the distance between reality and fantasy been so economically or movingly captured.Andrew Anthony, The Observer, 23rd January 2011